Welcome to today's edition of the Rush 24-7 podcast.

 People right now where it's 20 degrees.

-Anyway, great to have you folks.
+Anyway, great to have you, folks.

 Here we are.

-I'll be here today and tomorrow, then off the balance of the week.
+I'll be here today and tomorrow.

-I uh I'm having around 50 members of the extended family in for the Thanksgiving weekend.
+Then off the balance of the week, I'm having around 50 members of the extended family in for the Thanksgiving weekend.

 They start arriving tomorrow night and then on Wednesday.

-And uh it's gonna be interesting.
+And it's going to be interesting.

 Got to be a lot of love.

-Who sang that snurdy?
+Who sang that, Snerdley?

 Remember that?

-Nicolette Larson back in the uh in the 1970s.
+Nicolette Larson back in the 1970s.

-Who we got who we got on Wednesday.
+Who we got on Wednesday?

-I know we'll do a best of them on Thursday, maybe uh Mullah Hedgecock will be here on Wednesday, uh, guest hosting once again.
+Mullah Hedgecock will be here on Wednesday, guest hosting once again.

 Anyway, here's the telephone number.

-If you want to be on the program, 800-282-2882, and the email address is rush at eIB net.com.
+If you want to be on the program 800-282-2882, and the email address is rush at EIBnet.com.

 I have been swamped over the weekend with email from subscribers at rushlimbaugh.com.

-When are you gonna make your Warner Theater appearance in Washington last week, a podcast and downloadable MP3 file so that I can take it with me and listen on the go.
+A podcast and downloadable MP3 file so that I can take it with me and listen on the go.

 I don't have time to sit in front of the computer for two hours.